TypeStrong/typedoc/README.md

   Define a pattern for files that should be considered being external.
 * `--excludeExternals`<br>
   Prevent externally resolved TypeScript files from being documented.
+* `--excludeNotExported`<br>
+  Prevent symbols that are not exported from being documented.
 * `--excludePrivate`<br>
   Prevent private members from being included in the generated documentation.
 * `--excludeProtected`<br>